Teradata/stacki-wiki/Wire-Reference.md

 interpreted language present on the installed system.
 Examples:

-* This is converted to a simple shell script that runs `chkconfig` to enable the Apache web server.
+* A simple shell command that runs `chkconfig` to enable the Apache web server.

   ```xml
   <post>